 Call Altizer Law, P.C.

 Any workplace can be dangerous if workers or owners are negligent or guilty of wrongdoing.
 If you have been injured on the job and you are encountering resistance from an insurance company, it may be necessary to pursue a civil personal injury suit to win justice and fair compensation for your injury.

 While most medical professionals and facilities are highly competent and caring, mistakes are made and people suffer hurts and harms as a result.
 If you have been injured due to a medical practitioner’s error or negligence, you can file suit for Medical Malpractice.

-When you call Altizer Law, P.C., as your Rockingham County Personal Injury Attorneys you will be met with compassion and your case will be pursued with determination and tenacity.
+When you call Altizer Law, P.C., as your Rockingham County Personal Injury Attorney you will be met with compassion and your case will be pursued with determination and tenacity.